Exiv2/exiv2/tests/README-TESTS.md

 <div id="parameters"/>
 #### Parameters

-The test suite's configuration file should have the following form:
+The test suite's configuration file has the following form:

 ```ini
 [General]